NSHipster/articles/2018-11-05-language-server-protocol.md

 Finally,
 the editor navigates to the file
-(which, in this case, is already open), moves the cursor to that range. and highlights the token.
+(which, in this case, is already open), moves the cursor to that range, and highlights the token.

 The beauty of this approach is that the editor did all of this